Barbara Nadel: Early life

-Writing career
+Career

-Nadel had tried to publish her first novel in 1992 but was unsuccessful.
-Seven years later, in 1999, she contacted Julie Burton Literary Agency who liked her work and became her agent.
-Nadel next signed a three-book contract with Hodder Headline, with her debut novel Belshazzar's Daughter being published that year.
-Nadel's motivation to pursue publishing again had been financial difficulties after her husband lost his job.
+Nadel tried to publish her first novel in 1992 but was unsuccessful.
+In 1999, she contacted the Julie Burton Literary Agency and signed with them.
+Nadel then signed a three-book contract with Hodder Headline, with her debut novel Belshazzar's Daughter being published that year.

-Her Inspector İkmen series follow Çetin İkmen, a chain-smoking and hard-drinking detective on the Istanbul police force, and his colleagues Mehmet Süleyman, Balthazar Cohen, and Armenian forensic pathologist Arto Sarkissian.
-Ikmen's father's ancestry hails from the Cappadocia region while his mother is Albanian.
-The two main characters develop flaws as the series progresses, as Nadel explains, "People do get angry, have affairs, experience envy and have less than satisfactory relationships with their families in real life.
-That İkmen and Süleyman do these things too, makes them better characters."
+Her Inspector İkmen series follow Çetin İkmen, a detective on the Istanbul police force, and his colleague Mehmet Süleyman.

-Her Francis Hancock series, set in West Ham in the East End of London during World War II, follows undertaker Francis Hancock amid The Blitz.
+Her Francis Hancock series, set in West Ham during The Blitz, follows undertaker Francis Hancock.
 The first novel Last Rights was published in 2005.
-With the second series, Nadel became a full-time professional writer in 2006.
+With this second series, Nadel became a full-time professional writer in 2006.

-On 24 January 2011, Quercus announced having signed Nadel to write a new crime series set in modern-day East End which was to be published starting in Summer 2012 under the pen name B J Nadel.
-The book, A Private Business, was ultimately published and credited to Barbara Nadel.
+In 2011, Quercus signed Nadel to write a new crime series set in the modern-day East End of London which was to be published starting in summer 2012 under the pen name B J Nadel.
+The book, A Private Business, was ultimately credited to Barbara Nadel when published.
 The series follows private investigator Lee Arnold and his British Bangladeshi assistant Mumtaz Hakim.
-Her parents had moved to the Spitalfields neighborhood in the 1960s from East Pakistan before the latter became independent in 1971.
 The series' publication moved to Allison & Busby starting with the fifth book.

-Other published works include short stories in Ellery Queen's Mystery Magazine, plus British magazines (My Weekly and Woman's Own), and travel pieces for British newspapers (The Guardian, The Sunday Times, The Independent), and the US food magazine Saveur.
+Nadel's other published works include short stories in Ellery Queen's Mystery Magazine, My Weekly, and Woman's Own, as well as travel pieces for The Guardian, The Sunday Times, The Independent, and Saveur.

 Personal life

-Barbara Nadel is married.
-The couple have one adult son who is a comic book writer, and one grandson who was born in 2016.
+Barbara Nadel is married and has one adult son who is a comic book writer, as well as one grandson who was born in 2016.
+She quit drinking alcohol.

-According to Nadel, she cannot sleep until she's read for at least half an hour.
-She quit drinking alcohol but used to enjoy rakı.
-She enjoys eating almonds, pickles, fish sandwiches, baklava, profiteroles and kokoreç.

 Since November 2014, Nadel and her husband have resided in Essex in the East of England.
-The couple previously lived in Lancashire in North West England with her six pet axolotls.
-Her Persian cat named Lily died on 23 December 2011.
-By 2020, she had one axolotl named Hattie and two cats.
+The couple previously lived in Lancashire in North West England.
+She is a regular visitor to Turkey.